dyno-might/dyno-might.github.io/_posts/2022-02-01-reasons-and-persons-part-3.md

 If you take a person now, and the same person 500 years from now, are they the same person?

-## No further fact

-How to answer these questions?

-Parfit answers them through an analogy.
-Say there's a club that meets for a few years and then stops meeting.
-A few years later, most of the same people decide to get together at the same place and hold meetings under the same name.

-Now: Is that the *same* club, or *another* club?

-Parfit calls this question "empty".
-This means that without answering the question, we already know everything that has happened.
-If you *do* answer the question, that will be you *deciding* what "same club" means, not you *discovering* any new facts about the situation.

-Go back to the first teletransportation example.
-Say you do the procedure and wake up on Mars.
-Here are the facts:

-1. There was a body with memories and experiences on Earth.

-2. That body was scanned and destroyed and recreated on Mars.

-3. The new body has the same memories and experiences the world in the same way.

-These are, Parfit argues, *all the facts*.
-When you ask if it's the same person who wakes up on Mars, you are seeking some *further fact*.
-But the statements above are a full description of what happened.
-There is nothing else to discover.

-Why should we believe there is no further fact?
-This consumes most of 130 (dense) pages, but I think it's basically as follows:

-1. It's not clear what this further fact should be.
-2. If there was a further fact, there could be evidence of it.
-If we were immortal souls with memories of past lives, a woman in Japan might be able to predict where to dig up jewelry she buried thousands of years ago as a Celt in Europe.
-But nothing like that ever happens.
-3. If you assume there *is* a further fact, then you have to reckon with all the impossible questions in the scenarios above.
-If you think self-identity is all-or-nothing, then there must be some threshold of the dial below which you remain you and above which become Greta Garbo (or at least Greta Garbo 2.0).
-That would be weird.
-4. But OK, say you're willing to accept that such a threshold exists.
-Then isn't it odd that *there is no possible experiment* that would allow us to *discover* what that threshold is?
+## Thinking about it

 Parfit imagines what various people would think of these arguments.

 He reckons Wittgenstein would disapprove: He'd say that concepts are based on facts and those concepts don't make sense anymore when we talk about imaginary situations where the facts aren't true.
-Still, claiming that personhood is an all-or-nothing thing separate from our brains or bodies *also* stretches our concepts too far, so it's less that Wittgenstein *disagrees* and more that it's exasperating to argue with Wittgenstein even when he's imaginary.
+Still, claiming that personhood is an all-or-nothing thing separate from our brains or bodies *also* stretches our concepts too far, so we shouldn't do that it.
+It's less that Wittgenstein *disagrees* and more that it's exasperating to argue with Wittgenstein even when he's imaginary.

 On the other hand, he thinks the Buddha would agree.
 The main text just says "As Appendix J shows, *Buddha would have agreed*."
 But then Appendix J is just a passage from the [Visuddhimagga](https://en.wikipedia.org/wiki/Visuddhimagga) ending with this quote: